lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 qubit of which is given to Bob and the second to Alice.
-When Alice then gets in possession of another qubit $\ket \psi$ whose data she wants to transmit to Bob, she can achieve that by executing $\text{Bell}^{-1}$, measuring her two qubits and finally communicating the (classical) measurement outcomes to Bob.
-Bob can perform the necessary corrections and will then be in possession of state
+When Alice then gets in possession of another qubit $\ket \psi$ whose data she wants to transmit to Bob, she can achieve that by executing $\text{Bell}^{-1}$, measuring her two qubits and communicating the (classical) measurement outcomes to Bob.
+Bob can perform the necessary corrections and will then have state $\ket \psi$.
-$\ket \psi$.

-It is beautiful and often overlooked how one of the most fundamental protocols of quantum information theory is in fact a hybrid classical-quantum computation.
+It is beautiful and often overlooked how one of the most fundamental protocols of quantum information theory is, in fact, a hybrid classical-quantum computation.
+Quantum teleportation without classical communication is physically
-Quantum teleportation without classical communication is physically impossible: it would let Aice communicate with Bob instantly, even as he could be light years away---in other words, it would fundamentally break relatively.
+impossible: it would let Alice communicate with Bob instantly, even though he could be light years away---in other words, it would fundamentally break relatively.

 ### Repeat until success: If you fail, retry!

-Classical computer science has a very simple solution whenever probabilistic computations that can fail are used: probability amplification, or boosting
+Classical computer science has a straightforward solution whenever probabilistic computations that can fail are used: probability amplification or boosting
 @Scheideler2018.
 The idea is so simple that it barely deserves a name: execute several independent runs of the computation and choose the most common outcome.
-If the probability of failure is below a certain threshold (e.g. 50% for a binary output), then with basic statistics one can extrapolate the number of runs required to obtain any desired accuracy[^Hoeffding].
+If the probability of failure is below a certain threshold (e.g. 50% for a binary output), then with basic statistics, one can extrapolate the number of runs required to obtain any desired accuracy[^Hoeffding].

 [^Hoeffding]: